AndergassenLab/Allelome.LINK/README.md

 <br />

 ## 4.3 Output files
 Allelome.LINK generates a results directory including different output files.
-The main output files are the **links_table.txt** with information on the linked loci and the **.bedpe** file, to visualize the links in a genome browser.
-Please, find the detailed information about all output files in Table 5.
+The main output files are **links_table.txt** with information on the linked loci and **.bedpe** file to visualize the links in a genome browser.
+Please find the detailed information about all output files in Table 5.

 *Table 5.*
 | Name      | Description   |